apasarkar/masknmf_full_pipeline/docs/source/app_use/Preprocessing.rst

 The first step is to select the file to analyze.
 If you are launching this app through the official docker container, that means you really selected the data when you launched the app - in this case, the dataset will be found in the "mounted_data" folder.
 You can use the file selection bar (under "Step 1") to browse through the app filesystem and select it.

-We now discuss the three ways you can use these preprocessing tools.
-In all cases, PMD Compression will be run.
-For PMD, there are two parameters to select: the "X" and "Y" block dimensions.
+PMD Compression is an essential preprocessing step in our pipeline, allowing for faster data analysis and conservative noise reduction.
+For PMD, there are two parameters to select: a block height and a block width.
 At a high level, the PMD algorithms partitions the imaging FOV into overlapping blocks, runs a variant of truncatetd singular value decomposition on each block of the data, and then collates the results.
-The block dimensions should be at least (20, 20) and at most (100, 100).
+As a general rule of thumb, the block dimensions should be at least (20, 20) and at most (50, 50).
 Each block should be large enough to cover a single neural signal (for example, a soma).
-However, before the compression is run, there are options to register the data as well.
+Note that the default values in the picture above are (20, 20).

+Before running compression, however, you need to specify whether to run motion correction and whether to save out the motion corrected movie.
+There are three approaches to doing this:

 **Approach 1**: You run motion correction, save results, then run PMD Compression Here you register the data and guarantee that the results are explicitly saved out as another tiff file.
 Doing so will allow you to visualize motion corrected traces of the data and compare them to the traces of the data after the PMD compression step.